openedx/paragon/src/Tabs/README.md

 # Tabs

-Provides the ability for a Tab view that allows for switching between tabs to view panels within a page.
+Provides the ability for a Tab view that allows for switching between tabs to view content within a page.

 ## API